-California Health and Safety Code 11351 HS makes it a felony to possess certain controlled substances in order to sell them.
-These include illegal drugs, such as cocaine, heroin and LSD, as well as common prescription drugs such as oxycodone (Oxycontin), hydrocodone (Vicodin) and codeine.
+California Health and Safety Code 11351 HS makes it a felony to possess certain controlled substances for the purpose of sales.
+The section applies to illegal drugs, such as cocaine, heroin and LSD, as well as common prescription drugs such as oxycodone (Oxycontin), hydrocodone (Vicodin) and codeine.

 The language of 11351 HS states that “Except as otherwise provided in this division, every person who possesses for sale or purchases for purposes of sale (1) any controlled substance specified in subdivision (b), (c), or (e) of Section 11054, specified in paragraph (14), (15), or (20) of subdivision (d) of Section 11054, or specified in subdivision (b) or (c) of Section 11055, or specified in subdivision (h) of Section 11056, or (2) any controlled substance classified in Schedule III, IV, or V which is a narcotic drug, shall be punished by imprisonment pursuant to subdivision (h) of Section 1170 of the Penal Code for two, three, or four years.”